-Net income decreased by approximately \$5 million as a result of a \$5 million decrease in total revenue, \$3 million decrease in income from equity method investments, \$4 million decrease in total expenses, and a \$1 million increase in income tax expense.
+• Net income decreased by \$8 million primarily due to a recent court ruling resulting in a provision for loss on receivables that were previously placed on non-accrual status in 2017.
+A \$4 million increase in total revenue and a \$3 million decrease in interest expense were offset by a \$6 million decrease in income from equity method investments and a \$1 million net increase in compensation and benefits and general and administrative expenses and taxes.
 These results do not reflect the non-GAAP core earnings adjustment applied to our equity method investments, which is discussed in the non-GAAP financial measures section below.
+See Note 6 to our financial statements for a further discussion of our allowance for loss on receivables.